hero background image

 Fraud detection

-Many companies have already turned their gaze to ML as a potential weapon to protect their ecommerce portals from a wide range of criminal actions, including identity theft and fraudulent electronic payments.
+Many companies have already implemented ML solutions to protect their ecommerce portals and websites from a wide range of criminal activities, including identity theft and fraudulent electronic payments.
 ML algorithms can spot recurring patterns among the data they process, but also notice if something "breaks the rules".
 Indeed, ML in fraud detection is commonly deployed to detect anomalies among the credit card accounts under scrutiny (such as an increasing frequency of transactions) that may be signs of fraudulent attempts.

 Benefits